17-695-Design-Patterns-Fall-2024/project-starter-code/README.md

 1. Use only JDK version 15 and above.
 2. You may use any drawing tool to draw diagrams in UML notation.
 The diagrams should be legible.
-3. Use the GitHub Classroom repository created for your team.
+3. Use the GitHub Classroom repository you created for your team.
 4. Upload your report and reflection to the Canvas folder in a pdf file with your name in the filename &lt;your CMU ID&gt;Report.pdf; &lt;your CMU ID&gt;Reflection.pdf
-5. Deadline for submission: 17 October 2022
+5. Deadline for submission: 10th October 2024
 6. Late submission penalty:
 1-2 day late: lose 3% of max
 3 days late: lose 5% of max